arv28/form3-accountapi-client/README.md

+### Form3 Take Home Exercise (Name: Aravind Venkatesan - Golang exp: 2yrs)

 ## Overview
-form3-accountapi-client is a Go client library for accessing the fake account api.
+**form3-accountapi-client** is a Go client library for accessing the fake account api.
 It supports the following operations on the accounts resource:
 - Create - create a new account resource
 - Fetch - Fetch an existing account based on id
 - Delete - Delete an existing account resource